 There are three main branches of Christian Universalism, each with their own set of identifying features.
-We all share the idea that “Through Christ, God is reconciling all to Himself.”
+We all share the idea that “Through Christ, God reconciles all to Himself.”
 Within that primary definition, there are three main branches:

 Contemporary theologian and author David Burnfield outlines these seven traits of Patristic Universalism: